 - WordPress Block Editor (Gutenberg)

 - Advanced Custom Fields – Flexible Content Fields

 Page builders can be both a blessing and a curse.
 Sure, they tend to make things a whole lot easier, but they also add a lot of bloated functions and unnecessary code.
-Especially in the frontend.
-With the recent introduction of the block editor (Gutenberg) several page builders have become more performant, but they’re still far from good.
+Especially on the frontend.
+With the recent introduction of the Block Editor (Gutenberg), several page builders have become more performant, but they’re still far from good.

-Until the block editor is a full-fledged page builder (yes, it will happen), a combination of Gutenberg and Advanced Custom Fields is the most performant solution.
+Until the block editor is a full-fledged page builder (yes, this will eventually happen), a combination of Gutenberg and Advanced Custom Fields is the most performant solution.
 This is also how we at Servebolt do page builder on our own website.
-We use ACF Flexible Content as the page builder, and use the block editor on blogposts
+We use ACF Flexible Content as the page builder, and use the block editor on blog posts.

 - EWWW Image Optimizer